Slovenia in the Eurovision Song Contest: Commentators and spokespersons

 For the show's broadcast on RTVSLO, various commentators have provided commentary on the contest in the Slovene language.
 At the Eurovision Song Contest after all points are calculated, the presenters of the show call upon each voting country to invite each respective spokesperson to announce the results of their vote on-screen.
 RTVSLO has also arranged radio broadcasts of the contest, featuring the respective semi-final that Slovenia is competing in and the grand final.
 RTVSLO has also organised a live broadcast of the final on its 4D platform with simultaneous television commentary.
 For the 2023 contest, Žana E. Čeh provided online commentary.
+On 4 December 2025, alongside announcing its withdrawal from the 2026 contest, RTVSLO confirmed that it would not broadcast the event at all.
+This will be the first occasion since the 1985 contest that Slovenia’s broadcaster will not provide a live transmission, and the first time since independence that the contest will not be broadcast in the country.